Would an employer ever provide housing?

 If the idea of providing housing appeals to you, it might be worth conducting a survey in the workplace to see how popular the policy would be in reality.
 Before pushing ahead with the policy, get a feel of whether it would produce the increased employee engagement that you are expecting.

-If you are looking for a streamlined way to get feedback in the office, Perkbox Insights is a simple tool that makes the whole process easier than ever.
-The service breaks down results into simple informatics, helping you to see how your colleagues are thinking quickly and efficiently.
+If you are looking for a streamlined way to get feedback in the office, there are simple tools that make the whole process easier than ever.

 It’s understandable that some companies won’t have the resources to guarantee housing for employees.
 This is especially a problem in urban areas like London, where the same skyrocketing house prices will affect businesses and flat-hunters.